ev3dev-lang-java/installer/README.md

 This project tries to save time in this process.

-The installer will install the following libraries & utilities by default:
+The installer will install the following libraries by default:

 + Java JDK 8 (Only for BrickPi/PiStorms)

+If you like, you can install a utility to monitor the battery.
+(Recommended)

 + [BatteryMonitor](https://github.com/ev3dev-lang-java/batteryMonitor) (A Java utility to monitor the Battery)

 But it is possible to install the following libraries if your project requires them.